-The College Equalities and Inclusion Team provide a needs-led Learning Support service for learners with additional support needs.
-Support is tailored to individual circumstances with the learner at the centre of the process to ensure their needs are met effectively.
-High quality needs assessments are completed with learners and the College is an accredited needs assessment centre for Student Awards Agency for Scotland Disabled Student Allowance applications.
-All prospective, new and current learners are informed of support available and how to access it - learners are able to disclose support needs at any time during their time at College.
-In Session 2020-21 we provided learning support to over 800 students with a wide range of additional support needs from acquired brain injury, short term memory loss, dyslexia or Asperger syndrome to mental health difficulties, completing a range of programmes at all levels.
-Further detail is provided within the College's Access and Inclusion Strategy.
+The College's Learning Support Advisors provide a needs-led Learning Support service for students with additional support needs.
+Support is tailored to individual circumstances with the student at the centre of the process to ensure their needs are met effectively.
+High quality needs assessments are completed with student and the College is an accredited needs assessment centre for Student Awards Agency for Scotland Disabled Student Allowance applications.
+All prospective, new and current students are informed of support available and how to access it - students are able to disclose support needs at any time during their time at College.
+In Session 2021-22, we provided learning support to over 800 students with a wide range of additional support needs including acquired brain injuries; short term memory loss; dyslexia; Autistic Spectrum Disorder; Attention Deficit and Hyperactivity Disorder and mental health difficulties, completing a range of programmes at all levels.
+Further detail is provided within the College's Access and Inclusion Strategy and on the College's website.

-The department of Business & Communities provides a wide range of courses, under the banner of 'supported programmes', for disadvantaged young people in the senior phase of school who have a diverse range of support needs.
+The department of Care, Sport, Business & Communities provides a wide range of courses, under the banner of 'supported programmes', for disadvantaged young people in the senior phase of school who have a diverse range of support needs.
 This spans from supporting those with learning disabilities and/or those with social, emotional and behavioural needs.